skotcharat/doforfund/readme.md

 * **Database**
 1. MySQL
 2. Store users and roles
-3. Store all data for the picture
+3. Store all data for the Event
 * **ORM Framework**
 1. Hibernate 5
 * **Dependency Management**